-There are no operators in Ada with direct side effects on their operands using the language-defined operations, especially not the increment and decrement operation.
+The vulnerability as described in ISO/IEC 24772-1 clause 6.24 is applicable to Ada as explained below.There are no operators in Ada with direct side effects on their operands using the language-defined operations, especially not the increment and decrement operation.
 Ada does not permit multiple assignments in a single expression or statement.

 There is the possibility though to have side effects through function calls in expressions where the function modifies globally visible variables or “in out” or “out” parameters.
 Ada disallows multiple uses of the same variable within a single expression if one or more of the uses are as “in out” or “out” parameters.
 Operators in Ada are functions with only “in” parameters, so, when defined by the user, although they cannot modify their own operands, they can modify global state and therefore have side effects.